evdoxiataka/ipme/README.md

 ![method](https://user-images.githubusercontent.com/37831445/97790524-20ed6900-1bc1-11eb-950c-838ea67b4163.jpg)

-## IPME Visualizations
-### Example of Probabilistic Model
+## Example of a Probabilistic Model
 The following probabilistic statements describe the drivers' reaction times model under sleep-deprivation conditions for 10 consecutive days and 18 lorry drivers.
 This is a hierarchical linear regression probabilistic model.
 The problem and data for this model retrieved from *Belenky et al. 2003*.

 ![image](https://user-images.githubusercontent.com/37831445/120328046-56d30700-c2e2-11eb-8e4f-05d891e4b2d4.png)

-### IPME Graph
+## Interactive Probabilistic Models Explorer (IPME)
-The IPME graph for the probabilistic model of the drivers' reaction times is presented in the following figure.
+The *IPME* representation of the model is presented in the following figure.
 See more details about this representation in *Taka et al. 2020*.
-A demo of this tool can be found in my [talk](https://www.youtube.com/watch?v=2hadiSJRAJI&feature=youtu.be) to PyMCON 2020.
+A demo of this visualization can be found in my [talk](https://www.youtube.com/watch?v=2hadiSJRAJI&feature=youtu.be) to PyMCON 2020.
 ```python
 import ipme
 """